gateio/gateapi-go/docs/SpotApi.md

 > []OrderCancel CancelOrders(ctx, optional)

-Cancel all `open` orders in specified currency pair
+Cancel all `open` orders in specified currency pair.

 When the `account` parameter is not specified, all pending orders including spot, unified account, and position-by-position leverage will be cancelled.
-When `currency_pair` is not specified, all transaction pairs are revoked You can specify a certain account separately to cancel all orders under the specified account
+When transaction pairs are revoked You can specify a certain account separately to cancel all orders under the specified account

 ### Required Parameters